-Recurrent natural disasters, ranging from extended droughts, severe flooding to occasional typhoons, compound people’s vulnerabilities and need for humanitarian assistance.
+Recurrent natural disasters, ranging from extended droughts and severe flooding to occasional typhoons, compound people’s vulnerabilities and need for humanitarian assistance.

-In the previous funding cycle (2014-2015), a total of €72 000 had been provided to North Korea as part of a multi-country initiative on disaster preparedness across Asia.
-This action, implemented by the United Nations’ Food and Agriculture Organisation (FAO), aimed to increase capacities for disaster risk reduction (DRR) in agriculture, including the promotion of information sharing, the use of good farming practices and awareness raising on core technical and institutional requirements.
+Between 2014 and 2015, a total of €72 000 had been provided to North Korea as part of a multi-country initiative on disaster preparedness across Asia.
+This action, implemented by the United Nations’ Food and Agriculture Organization (FAO), aimed to increase capacities for disaster risk reduction (DRR) in agriculture, including the promotion of information sharing, the use of good farming practices and awareness-raising on core technical and institutional requirements.

 The European Union has responded to humanitarian needs in North Korea since 1995, providing €135.7 million in humanitarian aid funding to support over 130 projects.
 The aid focuses on providing food assistance, the improvement of health services and access to clean water and sanitation to the most vulnerable populations.